streptomyces/advancedR/README.md

 # Make sure I tell you about name conflicts and how to deal with
 # them.

-# Determine for format of the excel file. .xlsx or .xls
+# Determine the format of the excel file. .xlsx or .xls
 excel_format("data/file.xlsx")

 # See names of sheets in the excel file.